 If you’re an expat living away from your home country, international health insurance is soooo important.
-But there are countless plans on the market – finding the right one can be a challenge!
+With hundreds of plans on the market – finding the right one can be a challenge!
 Each insurance company designs their plans differently, and direct comparisons between, say, premiums, underwriting and benefits can be tricky.
-We asked the team at APRIL International to spell out some of the differences you might encounter, to help you make an informed choice.
+APRIL International spell out some of the differences you might encounter, to help you make an informed choice.

 #1 Plan structure